may96gan/Advanced-System-Design-Project/README.md

 ## Usage

-The `asd` packages provides the following classes:
+The `cortex` packages provides the following classes:

 - `Foo`